davidrhoden/davidrhoden-basic-netlify/timeline/last-day-strawberry-frog-oct-30-2010.md

 title: My last day at Strawberry Frog was a weird one.
 date: 2010-10-30T00:00:00
 excerpt: I moved back to New Orleans the next day.
-summary: I moved back to New Orleans the next day.
 image:
 tags:
   - NYC